Guerrillero Heroico: Commodity

 The Che image has been cited as an example of the merging of politics and marketing and the power that images hold over our society.
 Trisha Ziff, the curator of a 2004 touring exhibition on the iconography of Che has stated that "Che Guevara has become a brand.
 And the brand's logo is the image, which represents change.
 It has become the icon of the outside thinker, at whatever level, whether it is anti-war, pro-green or anti-globalisation.
-Its presence, everywhere from Belfast to Soweto, or from walls in the Palestinian territories to Parisian boutiques, makes it an image that is out of control.
+Its presence, everywhere from Belfast to Soweto, or from walls in Palestine to Parisian boutiques, makes it an image that is out of control.
 It has become a corporation, an empire, at this point."

 Alberto Korda's photograph has received wide distribution and modification, appearing on countless numbers of T-shirts, posters, consumer products, protest banners, personal tattoos, and in many other formats.
 It has morphed into an iconic countercultural symbol for a new generation of youth.
 The image is now worn on the chests of a diverse group of individuals, from those who truly support the ideals that Che Guevara lived for, to those expressing a more generalized anti-authoritarian stance.